fc-ideas/idea-potential/README.md

 ---

 ## 4. Human Coupling as Specification, Realization, Interpretation

+Plainly: This section explains how people set goals, build systems, and interpret results.

 We treat human interaction as three distinct channels rather than a single "nudging" interface: